 Find out what are the most beautiful places in Europe to visit in 2019.
 The New Year is approaching and you should be deciding on your next holiday.
-To get your hands on the earlier deals.
+Check out some of the Europe tour packages to get your hands on the earlier deals..
 Not everyone wants a holiday full of tourists everywhere you go.
 You can end up queuing for attractions and restaurants.

 I have compiled the best-unseen places waiting for the crowds, with a helping a hand from 10 travel experts to share their hidden gems in Europe.
 Read about their first-hand experiences in parts of Europe that are not yet flooded with tourists.
 I am sure one of these places listed will shortly be your new favorite hotspot.
 In 2019 to visit.
 Find out the best holiday destinations to visit in Europe in 2019.

 With the help of 10 of my fellow travel bloggers, I have listed the must-see European destinations in 2019.
 They are in no particular order.

 Ljubljana, the capital of Slovenia is a relatively unknown destination compared to the other European capitals.
 The city is a mixture of different cultures as it is in the crossroads of the Germanic, Mediterranean, and the Slavic world.

 Nowadays, Ljubljana is a bustling city offering its visitors a variety of attractions.
 The crown of Ljubljana is its castle sitting on top of a hill accessible by a funicular.
 The views from up there are majestic.
 Other points of interests in the city include the many bridges across the Ljubljanica river, the beautiful churches and especially St Nicholas Cathedral built in gothic style, the many art nouveau buildings, the beautiful town hall, the numerous museums, and the central market.